brain-labs/brainstation/README.md

 | :------: | :------: | :------: | :------: | :------: | :------: | :------: | :---------: | :---------: | :--------: |
 | Cell 8   | Cell 9   | Cell 10  |   ...    |   ...    |    ...   |    ...   |  Cell 33    | Cell 34     |   Cell 35  |

-- `Cells 8 through 35`: Custom Cells (You can use them for any kind of operation)
+- `Cells 8 through 35`: Custom Cells (You can use them for any kind of operations)

 #### Object 1 Cells